WomB0ComB0/hack-knight-25/README.md

-# Blockchain implementation using Python.
+# Blockchain Implementation Using Python

-This is a implementation of a basic blockchain structure in python, with all the description, and documentation of it's working and things.
+This repository contains a Python implementation of a basic blockchain structure.
+Initially, it served as a simple interaction API for hashing, proof of work (PoW), and blockchain information retrieval.
+It has now been revamped into a fully dynamic RESTful API suitable for blockchain interactions, mining, transaction management, node registration, and resolving conflicts.

-**NOTE**: It used to be a basic interaction API for finding the hashs, POW and the info.
-Currently it's revamped into a full stack website with dummy payments mining and a better UI.
+## Definition and Representation of Blockchain

-## Definition, and Representation of Blockchain
+A blockchain is a distributed ledger, maintaining an immutable record of transactions.
+Each block in the blockchain includes transaction data, a timestamp, a proof-of-work (nonce), and a hash of the previous block, ensuring the chain's integrity.

-Here is the representation of a transaction in blockchain in Python.
+Example block representation:

 ```python
 block = {